Exercise Science and Health Promotion Databases

 America’s Health Rankings

 This website makes the annual publication by the same name freely available online.
-Forty-four overlapping measures of health such as prevalence of smoking, lack of health insurance, infant mortality, and per capita personal income are used to rank each of the 50 states.
+Forty-four overlapping measures of health such as the prevalence of smoking, lack of health insurance, infant mortality, and per capita personal income are used to rank each of the 50 states.

 Contagion: Historical Views of Disease and Epidemics